agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 The demo does not restrict any deployments of other projects nor has any other limitations so the users can deploy their own projects in Demo setup.
 If a user deploys anything else, a full list of deployed projects appears on this page including user’s projects.

 **Swagger** is a third party tool used for testing services.
-For more information on Swagger and its usage in OpenL, see [OpenL Tablets Rule Services Usage and Customization Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#rule-services-usage-and-customization-guide), *Appendix D: OpenAPI Support*.
+For more information on Swagger and its usage in OpenL, see [OpenL Tablets Rule Services Usage and Customization Guide > Appendix D: OpenAPI Support](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#appendix-d-openapi-support).

 ### OpenL Tablets Rule Services Demo Client in a Demo Package